Skip to main content

 Frequently Asked Questions

-Zwei!! is a role playing game with fantasy and comedy themes.
+Zwei!! is a role playing game with fantasy, comedy and anime themes.

 Zwei!! is available on PC, Windows, PlayStation 2, PlayStation and others.